Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Infiltrative pulmonary tuberculosis is a clinical form of tuberculosis that occurs against the background of specific hypersensitivity of the pulmonary tissue and a significant increase in the exudative tissue response in the inflammatory zone.
+Infiltrative pulmonary tuberculosis is a clinical form of tuberculosis that occurs against the background of specific hypersensitization of lung tissue and a significant increase in the exudative tissue reaction in the area of inflammation.

-Clinical and morphological features of infiltrative tuberculosis are considered widespread lung damage with a tendency to rapid progression of the tuberculosis process.
+The clinical and morphological feature of infiltrative tuberculosis is considered to be widespread lung damage with a tendency to rapid progression of the tuberculosis process.

 Infiltrative pulmonary tuberculosis: epidemiology

-People with infiltrative tuberculosis are mostly adults, usually young.
-The likelihood of developing infiltrative tuberculosis increases with poorly organized detection of earlier forms of the disease.
+Infiltrative tuberculosis mainly affects adults, more often young people.
+The probability of developing infiltrative tuberculosis increases with poorly organized detection of earlier forms of the disease.
 Infiltrative tuberculosis is diagnosed in 65-75% of newly diagnosed patients with pulmonary tuberculosis.
-Patients with this form make up 45-50% among patients with active tuberculosis, observed in anti-TB dispensaries.
+Patients with this form make up 45-50% of patients with active tuberculosis observed in tuberculosis dispensaries.

-In the structure of mortality from tuberculosis Infiltrative tuberculosis is about 1%.
-The lethal outcome of the disease is observed, mainly, with the development of complications: caseous pneumonia, pulmonary hemorrhage.
+In the structure of mortality from tuberculosis, infiltrative tuberculosis accounts for about 1%.
+A fatal outcome of the disease is observed mainly with the development of complications: caseous pneumonia, pulmonary hemorrhage.

 What causes infiltrative pulmonary tuberculosis?

-The development of infiltrative tuberculosis is associated with the progression of focal tuberculosis, the appearance and rapid expansion of the infiltration zone around fresh or old tuberculosis foci.
-The spread of perifocal inflammation leads to a significant increase in the volume of damage to the lung tissue.
-A tuberculous infiltrate is a complex of fresh or old foci with an extensive area of perifocal inflammation.
-Infiltrates are more often localized in the 1-, 2-, and 6-m segments of the lung, i.e. In those departments where tuberculosis foci are usually located.
+The development of infiltrative tuberculosis is associated with the progression of focal tuberculosis, the appearance and rapid increase in the infiltration zone around fresh or old tuberculous foci.
+The spread of perifocal inflammation leads to a significant increase in the volume of lung tissue damage.
+Tuberculous infiltrate is a complex of a fresh or old focus with an extensive zone of perifocal inflammation.
+Infiltrates are most often localized in the 1st, 2nd and 6th segments of the lung, i.e. in those areas where tuberculous foci are usually located.

-In terms of localization and volume of lung tissue damage, bronchopulmonary excretion, usually 2-3 pulmonary lobules, segmental (within one segment), as well as polysegmental or lobar infiltrates, are isolated.
-Infiltrate, which develops along the course of the main or additional interlobar fissure, is called periscisuritis.
+Depending on the localization and volume of lung tissue damage, there are broncholobular, usually affecting 2-3 pulmonary lobules, segmental (within one segment), and polysegmental, or lobar, infiltrates.
+An infiltrate developing along the main or additional interlobar fissure is called periscissuritis.

-With relatively moderate disturbances of immunological reactivity, the intensity of exudation is relatively small, the cellular infiltration is moderately expressed.
+With relatively moderate disturbances of immunological reactivity, the intensity of exudation is relatively low, cellular infiltration is moderately expressed.
 The alveoli are filled with macrophages, epithelioid and plasma cells and a relatively small amount of exudate.
 Inflammatory changes have a mixed exudative-proliferative character and spread relatively slowly.
-The area of tubercular inflammation is usually limited to the limits of the segment, in it an infiltrate is formed, which is commonly called round.
+The zone of tuberculous inflammation is usually limited to the segment, in which an infiltrate is formed, which is usually called rounded.

-A significant weakening of local and general immunity contributes to higher rates of growth in the number of microbial populations.
-Hyperergic reaction of the lung tissue to a large population of virulent and rapidly multiplying mycobacteria causes pronounced exudation.
-Perifocal inflammation is characterized by the poverty of the cellular composition and the weakly expressed signs of specific inflammation.
-The alveoli are filled with a tissue fluid containing mainly neutrophils and a small number of macrophages.
-Expressed a tendency to progression of tuberculosis with rapid damage to many segments of the lung (cloud-like infiltrate).
-Further progression of immunological disorders is characterized by an increase in T suppressor activity and inhibition of HRT.
+A significant weakening of local and general immunity contributes to higher growth rates of the microbial population.
+The hyperergic reaction of the lung tissue to a large population of virulent and rapidly multiplying mycobacteria causes pronounced exudation.
+Perifocal inflammation is characterized by a poor cellular composition and weak signs of specific inflammation.
+The alveoli are filled with tissue fluid containing mainly neutrophils and a small number of macrophages.
+There is a tendency for tuberculosis to progress with rapid damage to many segments of the lung (cloud-like infiltrate).
+Further progression of immunological disorders is characterized by increased activity of T-suppressors and inhibition of DTH.
 Macrophage cells die, forming a zone of caseous necrosis.
-Caseous masses gradually melted and released into the drainage bronchus.
-So in the zone of progressive tubercular inflammation there is a site of destruction, limited by an inflamed-altered pulmonary tissue.
-Gradually formed cavity decay, which serves as a source of further bronchogenic and lymphogenous distribution of mycobacteria.
-Involvement in the pathological process of almost the entire lobe of the lung and the formation of multiple cavities of decay in the affected lobe testify to the formation of the lobite.
+Caseous masses gradually melt and are released into the draining bronchus.
+Thus, in the zone of progressive tuberculous inflammation, a destruction area appears, limited by inflamed-altered lung tissue.
+Gradually, a decay cavity is formed, which serves as a source of further bronchogenic and lymphogenic spread of mycobacteria.
+Involvement in the pathological process of almost the entire lobe of the lung and the formation of multiple decay cavities in the affected lobe indicate the formation of lobitis.

 Over time, the differences between different infiltrates are largely lost.
-With a progressing course, infiltrative pulmonary tuberculosis is transformed into caseous pneumonia or cavernous tuberculosis.
+With a progressive course, infiltrative pulmonary tuberculosis is transformed into caseous pneumonia or cavernous tuberculosis.

-The rate of regression of infiltrative tuberculosis depends on the nature of the exudate, the prevalence of the lesion, the extent of caseous necrosis, the reactivity of the patient's body.
-Infiltrates of small length with serous exudate against the background of adequate treatment can resolve relatively quickly.
+The rate of regression of infiltrative tuberculosis depends on the nature of the exudate, the prevalence of the lesion, the extent of caseous necrosis, and the reactivity of the patient's body.
+Small infiltrates with serous exudate can resolve relatively quickly with adequate treatment.
 With serous-fibrinous or hemorrhagic exudate, resorption occurs more slowly and is combined with the development of fibrosis.
-Caseous masses as the resorption of infiltrative changes are condensed and drained.
-At the site of the decay cavity, a fibrous focus with inclusions of caseosis is formed.
-In the future, a linear or stellate scar can form on the site of the focus.
+Caseous masses become denser and encapsulated as the infiltrative changes resolve.
+A fibrous lesion with caseous inclusions forms at the site of the decay cavity.
+A linear or stellate scar may subsequently form at the site of the lesion.

 Symptoms of infiltrative pulmonary tuberculosis

-In patients with a bronchodilator or round infiltrate, the symptoms of infiltrative pulmonary tuberculosis are mild (increased fatigue, decreased appetite, episodic body temperature increases), and the disease is often detected in a controlled medical examination.
+In patients with broncholobular or rounded infiltrate, the symptoms of infiltrative pulmonary tuberculosis are mild (increased fatigue, decreased appetite, episodic increases in body temperature), and the disease is often detected during a routine medical examination.

-A cloud-like infiltrate with lesions of one or more pulmonary segments and periscussuritis is usually characterized by a sharp onset with marked symptoms of intoxication, a small cough with sputum, sometimes hemoptysis.
-Involvement in the pathological process of the pleura leads to the appearance of pains in the chest on the side of the lesion, which are associated with respiratory movements.
-Further progression of tubercular inflammation with the development of the lobite is characterized by a sharp deterioration in the patient's condition, increased intoxication and respiratory symptoms.
+Cloud-shaped infiltrate with damage to one or more pulmonary segments and periscissuritis are usually characterized by an acute onset with pronounced symptoms of intoxication, a slight cough with sputum, and sometimes hemoptysis.
+Involvement of the pleura in the pathological process leads to the appearance of pain in the chest on the affected side, which is associated with respiratory movements.
+Further progression of tuberculous inflammation with the development of lobitis is characterized by a sharp deterioration in the patient's condition, increased intoxication and respiratory symptoms.

 Where does it hurt?